amerocu/cookitter/README.md

 ### Useful

 - feat: copy multiple types of elements
-- feat: copy layers and groups tree
+- feat: copy layers and groups three
+- feat: handle locked layers

+  name: "Error"
+  message: "Cannot modify a layer that is locked"
+  number: 9024

 ## Done

 - feat: lock the copied elements
 - fix: the copy and the original element are in a group selection when the original one is selected
+- feat: use tags to put ids on elements and track their life?

 ## Known Bugs